Psykotikism/Mutant_Tanks/INFORMATION.md

 			// Not empty: These access flags are immune.
 			"Access Flags"				""

+			// Use this ability in conjunction with other abilities.
+			// Note: Only use this when "Spawn Type" is set to "4" for the Mutant Tank.
+			// Note: This setting does not affect human-controlled Mutant Tanks unless the "Human Ability" setting is set to "2".
+			// Note: This setting can be overridden for specific players.
+			// --
+			// 0: OFF
+			// 1: ON
+			"Combo Ability"				"0"

 			// Allow human-controlled Mutant Tanks to use this ability.
 			// Note: This setting can be overridden for specific players.
 			// --